 The Dell U2723QE is excellent for content creators.
 It has excellent accuracy and displays a wide range of colors in SDR, even in the Adobe RGB color space.
 The 4k resolution delivers sharp text and images, and the 27 inch screen is big enough to view most of your work area at once.
 It also has wide viewing angles that help make the image stay accurate at the side, and the incredible ergonomics are important if you need to share your screen with a coworker or client.

 The Dell UltraSharp U2723QE is decent for HDR.
-It has a fantastic HDR color gamut that displays a wide range of colors in HDR, and the incredible color volume means they look vivid.
+It has a fantastic HDR color gamut that displays a wide range of colors in HDR and has a good color volume.
 However, highlights don't pop all that much due to the just okay HDR peak brightness, and the local dimming feature doesn't make small objects look brighter.
 Also, despite having a decent native contrast ratio, blacks still look gray in the dark.

 The Dell U2723QE is stylish with an office-oriented design.
 It has a silver body with black bezels.